jordanjthomas/platform-engineering-sandbox/README.md

 ### How ESO works (app secrets)

-1. **Terraform** provisions the Secrets Manager secret (the container), installs ESO via Helm, the Pod Identity agent addon, an IAM role scoped to read the secret, and a Pod Identity association binding that role to the ESO service account
+1. **Terraform** provisions the Secrets Manager secret (the container), installs ESO via Helm, the Pod Identity agent addon, an IAM role scoped to read the secret, a Pod Identity association binding that role to the ESO service account, and a `ClusterSecretStore` pointing at Secrets Manager
-2. **App Deploy** applies a `ClusterSecretStore` pointing at Secrets Manager and an `ExternalSecret` that syncs the secret value into a native Kubernetes Secret
+2. **App Deploy** applies an `ExternalSecret` that syncs the secret value into a native Kubernetes Secret
 3. **The app** reads the Kubernetes Secret as an environment variable.
 It has no awareness of Secrets Manager

 ### Seeding the app secret